-5.2.11.
+5.2.12.
 Referee details

 Candidates are asked to provide contact details of two academic referees in the job application portal.
 Please indicate that you are happy for the referees to be contacted prior to the final interview stage.
 This will help facilitate the selection process following the outlined timeline.
-We also ask that you include referee details in the project template provided.
-The reference letters should be included as supporting documents.